FrankDocu/Lichess-Development-Onboarding/Canned-responses-for-moderators.md

 > **Use /report**
 >
-> In order to report players for bad behavior, please visit https://lichess.org/report
+> In order to report players for bad behavior, please visit https://lichess.org/report -- Moderator on Lichess